min2ha/ukwa-site/content/target/67602/index.en.md

   "subject": "Gender Equality"
 }

-# BBC Three: Ireland's abortion vote: The fight for women's bodies goes on

 An article about a documentary that was made by BBC Three about the referendum in the Republic of Ireland on the 8th Amendment to the constitution on the 25th of May 2018.